HaraldHanssen/signal-effect/README.md

 ## TODOs
 - Support writing to signals from effect calculations
 - Make sure the update support method is true, and not just a simple loop :-)
-- Throw error when setting a readonly signal directly.
+- (DONE) Throw error when setting a readonly signal directly.
 Should exhibit the same behavior as when it is used as a property.
+- (...)

 ## Disclaimer
 This library was created just for the fun of it.
-I was curious of the sudden leap to a signal system in Svelte and Angular, and wanted to see how such a system could be constructed.
+I was curious of the "sudden leap" to a signal system in Svelte and Angular, and wanted to see how such a system could be constructed.
 This library is tested to the extent of the current 30+ unit tests.
-It might be useful in a tool setting or maybe as an inspiration.
+It might be useful in some settings or maybe as an inspiration.
 Try it out if you like.